hansroh/skitai/README.txt

 WEBSOCKET_DEDICATE

   - One thread per websocket connection
-  - Use when reponse maiking is heavy and takes long time
+  - Use when interactives takes long time like websocket version telnet or subprocess stdout streaming
   - New thread created per websocket connection

 WEBSOCKET_DEDICATE_THREADSAFE